-I’m am super happy to debut this variation of our Lucious lemon cake recipe (see the original here), with these jazzed-up, lemon cranberry cupcakes!
+I am super happy to debut this variation of our Lucious lemon cake recipe (see the original here), with these jazzed-up, lemon cranberry cupcakes!
 We had some extra cranberries to use up in the fridge, and lemon with cranberry anything is one of my favorite flavor combos.
-This recipe can be made both Gluten-free and Dairy-free really easily, check out the recipe below for our suggestions or substitutions.
+This recipe can be made Gluten-free really easily.
+Check out the recipe below for our suggestions or substitutions.
 Enjoy this take on a classic flavor pairing with this recipe, and let us know what you think in the comments below! 💜🧁🍋

 - Prep Time: 30m

 - Cook Time: 1h

 - Total Time: 1h 30m

 - Yield: 24 cupcakes, or one small four layer cake (plus four cupcakes)

 - 1/2 c Unsalted stick butter (we use Country Crock's Plant-Based Butter)

 - 2 1/2 c All-purpose flour (can use gluten free flour as well!)

 - 1/4 tsp.
 Salt

 - 1 c Chopped cranberries